Advertise with Us!

 - Reduce the silo-based isolation of development and operations with a new DevOps team that silos itself from other parts of the organization

-Q: DevOps has something called CI.
+Question: DevOps has something called CI.
 What is it and what is its purpose?

-A: CI in DevOps stands for Continuous Integration.
+Answer: CI in DevOps stands for Continuous Integration.
 CI is a development practice in which developers integrate code into a shared repository multiple times in a single day.

 Continuous Integration of development and testing enhances the quality of the software as well as reducing the total time required for delivery.